elastic/ember/README.md

 ## Years

-The first EMBER dataset consisted of version 1 features calculated over samples collected in 2017.
-The second EMBER dataset release consisted of version 2 features calculated over samples collected in 2018.
+The first EMBER dataset consisted of version 1 features calculated over samples collected in or before 2017.
+The second EMBER dataset release consisted of version 2 features calculated over samples collected in or before 2018.
 In conjunction with the second release, we also included the version 2 features from the samples collected in 2017.
 Combining the data from 2017 and 2018 will allow longer longitudinal studies of the evolution of features and PE file types.
 But different selection criteria were applied when choosing samples from 2017 and 2018.
 Specifically, the samples from 2018 were chosen so that the resultant training and test sets would be harder for machine learning algorithms to classify.
 Please beware of this inconsistancy while constructing your multi-year studies.

 ## Download